Do Go On - 127 - Escape From Colditz Castle

 This podcast is part of the Planet Broadcasting Network.

-I am and always and as always, always I am here.
+And always, as always, always, always I am here.

 I never leave this room.

-But when I am in this room sometimes I'm joined by Jess Perkins and Matt's to it hello.
+But when I am in this room, sometimes I'm joined by Jess Perkins and Matt Stewart.

 You can call me Jess.